benaziziasmae/Stock_Analysis/README.md

  - Logical errors easily appear in well structure code that contains nested conditionals and loops.

- - In our case, using Excel flow displays program logic in a more comprehensible manner.
+ - In our case, using Excel flow displays program logic in a more comprehensible, more concise and straightforward  manner.

  - VBA interpretation (Excel) of code can reveal patterns that are not easy to see in the source.